-Por @Wicho — 19 de Octubre de 2004
+Por @Wicho — 19 de octubre de 2004

 Ron Suskind publica un artículo titulado Without a Doubt en New York Times Magazine que pone los pelos de punta acerca de la forma de gobernar y de tomar decisiones de George W. Bush, basada básicamente en su fe: